onobori/site-www/src/_guides/language/language-tour.md

 Here are some cases when you might use deferred loading:

 * To reduce an app's initial startup time.
-* To perform A/B testing—trying out
+* To perform A/B testing?trying out
   alternative implementations of an algorithm, for example.
 * To load rarely used functionality, such as optional screens and dialogs.